enamyaovi/enamyaovi/README.md

 ###  About Me

-I’m a junior backend developer with a background in mechanical engineering, now immersed in the world of software engineering.
-After completing the **ALX Africa Software Engineering Program**, I joined the **ALX ProDev Engineering Program**, focusing on advanced topics like CI/CD, Docker, and systems design.
+I’m a learner and aspiring backend developer with a background in mechanical engineering, now diving into the world of software engineering.

-I enjoy building clean, efficient, and scalable backend systems.
-What drives me is the excitement of solving problems, collaborating with others, learning new tools, and constantly improving.
-My journey into tech started with curiosity and it’s fueled by purpose.
+I’m currently progressing through the ALX Africa Software Engineering Program [ProDev BackEnd Web Development](https://www.alxafrica.com/wp-content/uploads/2024/11/ProDev-Back-End-Catalogue_compressed.pdf), exploring the fundamentals of backend development, and building my skills step by step.

+I’m passionate about understanding how backend systems work, solving problems, and learning new tools.
+What drives me is curiosity, the challenge of figuring things out, and the excitement of gradually turning ideas into functioning code.
+My journey into tech started from a place of interest, and I’m motivated by the growth and possibilities ahead.
 ---

 ###  Tech Stack & Tools

 ####  Programming Languages
 - Python (OOP), JavaScript
+-

 ####  Backend Development
 - Django, Django Rest Framework (DRF)